 - 5. The genset may not be level yet; therefore, adjust the leveling bolts until the set is level and sufficient clearance still remains.
 (Clearance on all isolators should be roughly equal).
-Once all isolators have been set, lock the leveling bolt in place with the lock nut. - The snubber nuts may remain loose and therefore provide better isolation between the genset and support structure.
+Once all isolators have been set, lock the leveling bolt in place with the lock nut. - 6.
+The snubber nuts may remain loose and therefore provide better isolation between the genset and support structure. - 7.
+Model DFCE only: With the genset in position and secured to the isolators, remove the two controller cabinet shipping screws (see Figure 3-2).